Earth Day Vows

 - Store food & leftovers in reusable tupperware or mason jars.
 A regular plate or bowl on top of a dish can work just as well as plastic wrap or foil when storing food in the fridge!
-For a more equivalent substitute, make or purchase a few sizes of beeswax wraps ~ I love these ones because they are dyed with plants!
+For a more equivalent substitute, make or purchase a few sizes of beeswax wraps ~ I love these ones because they are undyed and made with organic fibers!

 Reduce food waste by portioning what you cook and freezing leftovers you might want to eat later.
 Any food waste or veggie scraps that you do have are so much better off composted than in the trash.
 A worm bin is super easy to set up and maintain at home, and if you garden it has the dual benefit of providing excellent nutrition for your plants!